apoca/lambda-resize-image/README.md

 ## Local development

+1. `$ npm i -g serverless`
-1. `$ npm i`
+2. `$ npm i`
+3. `brew install imagemagick`
-2. `$ serverless offline start`
+4. `$ serverless offline start`

 Note that you will need to have installed serverless globally.
-The last command (2.) will spin up an [serverless-offline](https://github.com/dherault/serverless-offline) version of an API Gateway, that will simulates the real one.
+The last command (4.) will spin up an [serverless-offline](https://github.com/dherault/serverless-offline) version of an API Gateway, that will simulates the real one.
 Once running you can see all requests on your command line.

 #### Example request